 Even though giving up on a project is often impossible due to corporate and networking reasons, teams often fail to bring tangible results to the table.

 Coaching colleagues and junior employees is a great way to reinforce your own knowledge of the industry.
 However, individuals who willingly participate in coaching an inexperienced employee are not easy to come by.
-This is why you should also annunciate your will to teach others and help them become better at their work.
+This is why you should also annunciate your will to teach others and help them improve their work.

 Focus on words that highlight unity and collaboration without sounding too individualistic in doing so.